 This is actually a perennial and in very mild winters it will not die.
-The bloom of the old plant is much less abundant the second year.
+The bloom of the old plant is less abundant the second year.

 The height of the Antirrhinum majus can vary.
 This depends on the amount of sun.
 The fewer hours of sun the smaller the plant and the fewer the amount of flowers.

-If you deadhead the spent flowers it will prolong bloom because it will not put its energy into making seeds.
+If you deadhead the spent flowers it will prolong the bloom because it will not put its energy into making seeds.

 .